im95able/Str2D/README.md

 The segments used in Str2D library are double-ended; which means that the begining of user data isn't necessarily at the beginning of the segment; becase of that, two indices are needed; one indicating the beginning of user data, other indicating the ending.
 Taking this into consideration there are, to my knowledge, two types which model `SegmentHeader` concept.

-# Small Segment Header
+### Small Segment Header
 Inside itself, stores only a pointer to a segment.
 Exactly next to the memory allocated for the segmented, there is an area of memory allocated for the two indices.

-# Big Segment Header
+### Big Segment Header
-Inside itself, stores only a pointer to a segment.
-Exactly next to the memory allocated for the segmented, there is an area of memory allocated for the two indices.
+Inside itself, stores only both the pointer to a segment, and two indices indicating begininng and ending.

 # Memory